Devon Fritillary Recovery Project

 The birds and the beetles

-Restoring and re-creating habitats for these four fritillary species will create knock on benefits for other wildlife.
-We should see increases of other wildlife including tree pipits, nightjars and Kugelann’s green clock beetles on Dartmoor, and grasshopper warblers, lesser butterfly orchids and keeled skimmer dragonflies on wet grassland sites.
+Restoring and re-creating habitats for these four fritillary species creates knock on benefits for other wildlife.
+We see an increase of other wildlife including tree pipits, nightjars and Kugelann’s green clock beetles on Dartmoor, and grasshopper warblers, lesser butterfly orchids and keeled skimmer dragonflies on wet grassland sites.

 Looking down onto Marsland Mouth